zombierzn/vungle-resources/Android-resources/android-migration-guide.md

 * **AdConfig object:** To configure an ad's mute settings, orientation, and other customizeable options, you will now be configuring this global object.
 The [Advanced Settings](https://github.com/Vungle/vungle-resources/blob/master/Android-resources/android-advanced-settings.md) will cover the rest.

-* **Incentivized ads:** This will also be configured in the ADConfig object.
+* **Incentivized ads:** This will also be configured in the AdConfig object.
 There are no longer separate methods to play incentivized and non-incentivized ads.

 That's it!
 Migration guide complete.
 Stick around to learn more about customizing your ads!